-You can configure a User-Agent blacklist or whitelist to authenticate and authorize visitors.
+You can configure a User-Agent blacklist or whitelist to authenticate and filter visitors.
 This can restrict access to Dynamic Route for CDN (DCDN) resources and improve DCDN security.
 This topic describes how to configure a User-Agent blacklist or whitelist.

-- Log on to the Dynamic Route for CDN console.
+- Log on to the DCDN console.

 - In the left-side navigation pane, click Domain Names.

-- On the Domain Names page, find the target domain name and click Configure.
+- On the Domain Names page, find the domain name that you want to manage, and click Configure in the Actions column.

 Parameter Description TypeThe following two types are supported:

-Rules When you configure the User-Agent fields, separate multiple values with vertical bars (|).
-The User-Agent field can contain wildcards (*).
-Example: *curl*|*IE*|*chrome*|*firefox*
+Rules When you configure the User-Agent fields, separate values with vertical bars (|).
+The User-Agent fields can contain wildcards (*), such as

 - Click OK.